Chapter 4:

 Job 30:8

-Sons of the senseless one, also sons of the nameless one, they have been scourged out of the land.
+As sons of the senseless and the nameless ones, they have been driven out of the land.

 Matt 28:19